ibm-cloud-docs/account/migrate-billing.md

 ## Updating your billing information
 {: #initiate-migration}

 As the owner of an account that uses a credit card as the payment method, you can initiate your move to {{site.data.keyword.IBM_notm}} billing systems by updating your billing and account information.
-Log in to the {{site.data.keyword.Bluemix_notm}} console and view the banner notification on your dashboard.
+Log in to the {{site.data.keyword.cloud_notm}} console and view the banner notification on your dashboard.
 Click **Update now** to update the necessary information for your account.

 You must provide a physical address under Company information.
 A PO box address is not accepted.
 {: note}